chanzuckerberg/idseq-cli/README.md

 - Replace YOUR_EMAIL with your IDseq email and YOUR_TOKEN with your upload token.
 - Supported file types: .fastq/.fq/.fasta/.fa or .fastq.gz/.fq.gz/.fasta.gz/.fa.gz

+- You can create a new project as part of this command.
+Provide the name of a project that doesn't exist yet and the command will create it for you.

 - You will be prompted to upload metadata in a CSV file with your samples.
 This is also where you will specify the Host Genome.
   - Instructions: https://idseq.net/metadata/instructions
   - Metadata dictionary and supported host genomes: https://idseq.net/metadata/dictionary